Top Issue Tracking Software

 - Integrated project and task management with issue tracking

-- Users wish for more reporting tools
+- Users wish for simpler tools for reporting and exporting charts

 GitHub is a software development platform that includes git repositories, automation, and project management tools.
 It offers a free plan, as well as several paid plans with additional development tools.
 The software makes it easy for users to write code, collaborate, configure a development environment, and automate workflows.

-- Free plan and open source community support
+- Vendor and community support

 Spiceworks Help Desk

 Spiceworks Help Desk lets users easily accept tickets and then reply with additional notes.
 Users can add custom fields for closer tracking.
 It also comes with a user portal for self-service.
-Integration with Windows Active Directory automates the addition of end users, portal authentication, and tagging.
-Other features include ticket rules for auto assignment, ticket collaboration, and support for multiple portal sites.
+Integration with Windows Active Directory automates the addition of end-users, portal authentication, and tagging.
+Other features include ticket rules for auto-assignment, ticket collaboration, and support for multiple portal sites.

 - Ticket notification and automatic routing